-1. He is GOD absolutely, or the GREAT GOD, GOD BLESSED FOR God.
-EVER.
-He is JEHOVAH or LORD; the LORD OF GLORY; the FIRST Rom. ix.
-AND THE LAST; the ALMIGHTY, as the term representing both the 1 Cor. ii.
-8. Shaddai and the Adonai of the Old Testament, both the interior Rev. i. self-sufficiency and the external omnipotence of the Divine Being.
-8-11.
+1. He is God absolutely, or the Great God, God blessed for ever.
+He is Jehovah or Lord; the Lord of glory; the First and the Last; the Beginning and the End; words implying both the Shaddai and the Adonai of the Old Testament, both the interior self-sufficiency and the external omnipotence of the Divine Being.

 The Second Person.
 John i.
-18. Heb. i.
+18 Heb. i.
 2. Col. i.
 15. Rev. iii.
-14.

-2. As the Second Person in the Godhead He is the SON, the SON OF GOD, GOD ONLY-BEGOTTEN, WISDOM, the ANGEL OF JEHOVAH, the WORD OF LIFE, the WORD OF GOD, the WORD, the IMAGE OF GOD, the BRIGHTNESS OF HIS GLORY, the FIRSTBORN before every creature ; the BEGINNING or Author OF THE CREATION OF GOD, of His own creation as God.
-With reference to most of these names it may be said that, while they are based upon the original dignity of the Son, they are given to Him in His incarnate relations : not one of them but has some indirect reference to the Divine-human estate.
+14. 2.
+As the Second Person in the Godhead He is the Son, the Son of God, God Only-begotten, Wisdom, the Angel of Jehovah, the Word of Life, the Word of God, the Word, the Image of God, the Brightness of His glory, the Firstborn before every creature; the Beginning or Author of the Creation of God, of His own creation as God.
+With reference to most of these names it may be said that, while they are based upon the original dignity of the Son, they are given to Him in His incarnate relations; not one of them but has some indirect reference to the Divine-human estate.

+The Person Incarnate.
 II.
-The names that expressly formulate the union of the two The Person natures in the One Person of Christ are in the Scriptures few.
-Incarnate.
+The names that expressly formulate the union of the two natures in the One Person of Christ are in the Scriptures few.

-1. Obviously IMMANUEL, God with us, takes the lead : a name Immanuel once used symbolically and typically in the Old Testament; in Matt. i.
-1. the New so applied as to become personal; yet never adopted after its first proclamation.
+1 Obviously IMMANUEL, God with us, takes the lead: a name once used symbolically and typically in the Old Testament; in the New so applied as to become personal; yet never adopted after its first proclamation.
 It is the first in the Gospels, and will in reality be the last, surviving as the expression of an eternal truth when most others have become historical.
-Some descriptions of the one Incarnate Person found in the prophets have not been transmitted to the New Testament.
-Such is the term THE BRANCH.
-This belongs to our Lord's human nature : And there Isa. xi.
-1. shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots ; but also to His Divine : In that day shall the Isa. iv.
+Some descrip tions of the one Incarnate Person found in the prophets have not been transmitted to the New Testament.
+Such is the term THE Branch.
+This belongs to our Lord's human nature: And there Isa. xi.
+1. shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots; but also to His Divine: In that day shall the Isa. iv.
 2. Branch of the Lord be beautiful and glorious, and the fruit of the earth shall be excellent and comely, where the human is the fruit of the earth and the Divine the Branch of the Lord.
-THE SON is one Matt. of those Divine names of the eternal Second Person which connect xxviii.
-19. Him with the temporal Manifestation : so in the baptismal formula. where it is difficult to detach the word from its connection with the Incarnate.
-With special reference to His Person as including the Manhood the name SON OF GOD is also sometimes used.
+THE SON is one Matt. of those Divine names of the eternal Second Person which connect xviii.
+19. Him with the temporal Manifestation: so in the baptismal formula. where it is difficult to detach the word from its connection with the Incarnate.
+With special reference to His Person as including the Manhood the name SON OF GOD i. also sometimes used.

-2. One designation stands out with peculiar prominence, as derived from the Redeemer's relation to mankind : THE SON OF MAN.
+2. One designation stands out with peculiar prominence, as derived from the Redeemer's relation to mankind: THE SON OF MAN.
 Once occurring in Daniel, it was adopted habitually by our Lord; under peculiar circumstances it was used by St. Stephen; and then is heard no more.
-It suggests that instance of the term MAN where He is called MEDIATOR, the solitary ex- 1 Tim. ii. ample which permits us to employ the word as describing the Person of our Lord : averans Xpioro's Inoo's, Christ Jesus, not a man or the man, but MAN.
+It suggests that instance of the term MAN where He is called MEDIATOR, the solitary ex- 1 Tim. ii. ample which permits us to employ the word as describing the Person of our Lord: ἄνθρωπος Χριστὸς Ἰησοῦς, Christ Jesus, not a man or the man, but MAN.

-3. None of the phrases used in Scripture has been retained in God-Man. the language of theology to express the union of the two natures in the Person of Christ.
-The source of the word GOD-MAN is lost in obscurity : Origen's claim to it is doubtful.
-In theological language such terms are used as THE INCARNATE, the DIVINE-HUMAN PERSON, the THEANTHROPIC PERSON.
+3. None of the phrases used in Scripture has been retained in God-Man the language of theology to express the union of the two natures in the Person of Christ.
+The source of the word GOD-MAN is lost in obscurity: Origen's claim to it is doubtful, logical language such terms are used as THE INCARNATE, the DIVINE-HUMAN PERSON, the THEANTHROPIC PERSON.